-Editor's note: Interviews for this story were conducted in March 2020, and, unless otherwise specified, most sources cited were published in the past month.
-Please keep in mind that our understanding of coronavirus is constantly changing.
+Editor’s note: Interviews for this story were conducted in March 2020, and, unless otherwise specified, most sources cited were published in the past month.
+Please keep in mind that our understanding of the novel coronavirus is constantly changing.
 And see our earlier piece on the safety of delivery and takeout food during the pandemic.

 The virus that causes COVID-19 is known to transmit from person to person, with no evidence thus far of spread via food or food packaging.
 Still, to reduce your risk, health authorities urge frequent hand washing and care around potentially contaminated surfaces.
 Suddenly grocery shopping feels like a brush with death.

 So what does the pandemic mean for your cereal box or your avocados?
 How can you minimize risk while obtaining the fresh food you need to keep your family healthy?
 Here’s what I’ve found after consulting with scientists, and reviewing articles, research and expert guidance.

 More than anything, contact with other people increases your risk.
 Here’s how Rutgers University food microbiologist Don Schaffner put it: